 In 2011, 2012, 2014 and 2015, our product revenue was higher in the fourth quarter of the year than in the first quarter of the next year reflecting numerous factors, including, among others, seasonal variations in customer operations and customer budget and capital spending cycles.
-Although this was not the case in the fourth quarter of 2013 compared to the first quarter of 2014, this historical trend continued in 2014 and 2015 with a decrease in revenue in the first quarters of 2015 and 2016, respectively.
+However, this trend did not occur in 2013 and 2016 with an increase in revenue in the first quarters of 2014 and 2017, respectively.